-TAOS, NM – As the world turns its attention to the Sochi Olympic Games, Environment New Mexico revealed a summary of global warming impacts on Winter Olympic sports, and highlighting the need to act urgently to reduce the carbon pollution fueling global warming.
+WASHINGTON, D.C. – As the world turns its attention to the Sochi Olympic Games, Environment America revealed a summary of impacts global warming is having on Winter Olympic sports, and highlighting the need to act urgently to reduce the carbon pollution fueling global warming.

-“When it comes to the future of winter sports, global warming has us skating on thin ice,” said Dominick Lawton, Field Associate with Environment New Mexico.
+“When it comes to the future of winter sports, global warming has us skating on thin ice,” said Julian Boggs, global warming program director with Environment America.
 “There’s still time to keep from sliding off the edge by going after the biggest sources of the carbon pollution fueling global warming.”

-Environment New Mexico pointed to increased rate of snow melt, shorter winters, drought, and a shrinking map of reliable winter host sites, as climate impacts are threatening the Winter Olympic Games.
+Environment America pointed to increased rate of snow melt, shorter winters, drought, and a shrinking map of reliable winter sites, as climate impacts are threatening the Winter Olympic Games.
 They also warned that unchecked global warming could accelerate these changes.
-At the 2010 Vancouver Olympics, organizers trucked in and manufactured tons of extra snow.
+At the 2010 Vancouver Olympics, organizers trucked in and manufactured tons of extra powder.
 The unusually warm conditions that trigger these extreme measures could become the new normal.

 Power plants that burn fossil fuels like coal and gas are the largest sources of carbon pollution in the U.S. But while there are limits on smog, soot, and other dangerous pollution from power plants, there are no federal limits on the industrial carbon pollution power plants emit.